-Graphic & Interactive Design: Associate in Applied Science (AAS) (2841)
+Graphic & Interactive Design - Associate in Applied Science (AAS) (2841)

 Do you have an interest in computers and an eye for design?
 HACC’s Graphic and Interactive Design Program can be your path to a rewarding career in the graphic design field.
-Throughout our associate degree, you will complete the courses you need to create a portfolio that highlights your skills for job interviews.
+Throughout our associate degree, you will complete the courses you need to create a digital and web portfolio that highlights your skills for job interviews.